PIH/openmrs-pwa-apzu-ic3/README.md

 When developing, you can customize which server the app connects to:

-Create a file ".env.local" which sets two environmental variables setting the server address and context path.
+Create a file ".env.local" at the root level of this repo which sets two environmental variables setting the server address and context path.
 For instance:

 ```
 REACT_APP_SERVER_ADDRESS=http://localhost:8080/